Orberia/The-Weeknd/README.md

 Conclusión

 Weeknd no es solo un robot diseñado para completar un circuito; es una demostración de todo lo aprendido es este proceso de aprendizaje, programación y trabajo en equipo.
 Nuestra participación en esta competencia busca inspirar a estudiantes de colegios oficiales que tenga la oportunidad en su centro educativo de involucrarse en la robótica y desarrollar sus habilidades.

+Autonomous Robot Weeknd (Translated from Spanish)

+Introduction

+Weeknd is an autonomous robot created to compete in the WRO competitions organized by Fundesteam.
+This time we will compete in the WRO National Competition in the Future Engineers category after a long learning process at the USMA (Universidad Santa María la Antigua) regional competition on July 3 and at the TJS (Tomás Jefferson School of Panama) competition held on July 10.
+Speaking more about our robot, its design allows it to complete the circuit’s three laps intelligently, detecting colors, recognizing patterns, and dodging obstacles.
+This project not only aims to meet the competition’s challenges, but also motivates us—students from both public and private schools—in robotics and programming, engaging us in this type of competition.

+Components and Functions

+Brain / Controller → P-Bot: It is the central module that receives information from the sensors, processes data, and sends commands to the motor and the servo.
+Thanks to its processing power, it enables the robot to make autonomous decisions and react quickly to changes in the environment and variables.
+The board is a Senacyt beta project that aims to create a 100% Panamanian board with the goal of positioning Panama as a leader in robotics in the region.

+Camera → HuskyLens: An intelligent sensor that allows the robot to recognize colors and objects.
+In the competition, it is mainly used to identify the colors on the course and trigger programd responses based on each signal and variable.

+DC motor (RS-380 12V): Provides the main traction and forward motion.
+Its power and control allow it to maintain the appropriate speed to complete the circuit without losing stability or time.

+Servo MG996R: Controls the robot’s direction, enabling precise turns and trajectory changes according to the programming.
+This is absolutely crucial for dodging obstacles and staying on the correct path around the circuit without any issues.

+Rechargeable Battery: It is the power source that powers all components.
+Efficient power management ensures that the robot operates throughout its entire run without interruptions, flickering, or system restarts.

+Chassis / structure: Acrylic base that supports all components, ensuring stability and protection during movement.
+The chassis design takes into account the weight distribution and balance of the robot.

+Wheels: Two engine-driven wheels and two support wheels.
+Their arrangement provides stability and maneuverability, which are essential for navigating the circuit without falling, veering off course, or crashing.

+Wiring and connections: It enables electrical communication between all components, ensuring that the codes from the controller reach the actuators correctly.

+Características principales

+Color detection using the HuskyLens camera: It allows the robot to react to circuit signals according to the programming, changing its trajectory or executing specific actions.

+Obstacle avoidance and recognizing the random nature of the challenge: Thanks to the front-mounted distance sensor and intelligent programming, the robot can identify obstacles and calculate alternative routes to keep its path uninterrupted.

+Autonomous route: The robot completes most of the circuit without human intervention, demonstrating its ability to operate independently and autonomously.

+Functional and competitive design: It combines functionality, precision, and good programming, meeting the competition’s evaluation criteria and demonstrating the application of engineering principles learned in the robotics club.

+Areas (short description):

+Mobility management: The motor and servo work in coordination thanks to programming and the use of the distance sensor and front-facing camera, enabling the robot to move precisely while maintaining stability and an appropriate speed to overcome the circuit’s challenges as effectively as possible.

+Power and sensor management: We have two batteries (one rechargeable and the other using 3.7 V cells) connected together, since we made a connection that runs to a switch that controls whether power passes to the board (P-Bot).
+The distance sensor functions as the robot’s eyes: one eye emits an ultrasonic sound pulse that travels to the object, and the other eye detects the pulse, triggering a program.
+The camera has colors pre-recorded, ready to execute a specific program tailored to the challenge’s variables.